EliotZhu/TCS/README.md

-# Casual Inference using Deep Bayesian Dynamic Survival Model (CDS)
+# CDS--Causal Inference with Deep Survival Model and Time-varying Covariates

 [![Project Status: Active – The project has reached a stable, usable